withastro/docs/src/pages/en/guides/cms/storyblok.md

 1. **An Astro project** - If you don't have an Astro project yet, our [Installation guide](/en/install/auto/) will get you up and running in no time.

-2. **A Storyblok account and space** - If you don't have an account yet, you can [sign up for free](https://app.storyblok.com/#/signup) and create a new space.
+2. **A Storyblok account and space** - If you don't have an account yet, [sign up for free](https://app.storyblok.com/#/signup) and create a new space.

 3. **Storyblok API tokens** - You can find and generate your API tokens in the Access Tokens tab of your Storyblok space settings.
-    - **Preview token** - This token will be used to fetch drafts or unpublished versions of your content.
+    - **Preview token** - This token will be used in development to fetch drafts or unpublished versions of your content.
-    - **Public token** - This token will be used to fetch only published content.
+    - **Public token** - This token will be used in production builds to fetch only published content.

 ### Setting up credentials